 It’s worth contextualizing performance like this.
 Other than the HyperX Cloud Alpha Wireless, the best battery performance in a gaming headset we’ve tested is the SteelSeries Arctis 7+, which lasted just over 70 hours.
-The Cloud Alpha Wireless’ result equates to more that 13 and a half days straight—even if you crank the volume and get half that result, it’s still beats the pants off that.
+The Cloud Alpha Wireless’ result equates to more than 13 and a half days straight—even if you crank the volume and get half that result, it still beats the pants off that.

 It only takes a couple of hours to charge the headset, even though its capacity is so big.

 How well does the HyperX Cloud Alpha Wireless block noise?